 - evaluating scientific evidence from other programs and population modelling

 - determining source and recipient herds

-- developing a consultation plan
+- developing a plan for consultation

 In managing species at risk and their critical habitat, Parks Canada abides by the Species at Risk Act (SARA) which requires action plans be prepared for species at risk.Multi-species Action Plan for Jasper National Park of Canada (2017)

 Recovery Strategy for the Woodland Caribou, Southern Mountain population (Rangifer tarandus caribou) in Canada (2014)